saatom/wedge_cutter/readme.md

 Pin configurations are designed for ease of assembly and maintenance and are hard-coded into the .ino file, which is compiled using the standard arduino-cli package for Linux and uploaded manually to the RPI.

-Please consult the instruction manual with questions, otherwise you can email me at wr1701@proton.me
+Please consult the instruction manual with questions, otherwise you can email me at the aforementioned address.